Table of Contents

 - 6) What would you do to increase the revenue of our company?

 How would you respond if a third-party company asked for intel about your company?
 This is an example of a behavioral interview question.
+Behavioral interview questions are a common part of any interview and are asked to assess a candidate’s behavior in relation to a role.
 Just like competency-based questions, behavioral questions can be addressed best with the S.T.A.R. technique.
 In this blog post, we will examine behavioral interview questions, and provide examples to help you make the most out of your interview.

 What are behavioral interview questions?